iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 [^context-lml]: To see what I modified to make context work, search for `ContextLanguageModelLoader` in this [notebook](http://nbviewer.jupyter.org/github/iconix/openai/blob/master/nbs/week3_reviews_by_songs.ipynb).
 [^genre]: Last week, I discussed wanting to condition on song genres.
 However, a quick spot check placed doubts in my mind about the accuracy of the labels I scraped from the web.
 So I've switched to energy, and I plan to condition on multiple Spotify audio features in the future.
-[^ppl]: I haven't mentioned _perplexity_ since my [week 1 notebook](http://nbviewer.jupyter.org/github/iconix/openai/blob/master/nbs/n-gram%20music%20reviews.ipynb), but it's a standard language model measure for how well a model fits a test corpus.
+[^ppl]: I haven't mentioned _perplexity_ since my [week 1 notebook](http://nbviewer.jupyter.org/github/iconix/openai/blob/master/nbs/n-gram%20music%20reviews.ipynb), but it's a standard language model measure for how well a model fits a held-out text corpus.
 It can be calculated by taking the exponent of cross-entropy loss.
 SOTA (state-of-the-art) LM perplexities are [between 40-70](https://github.com/sebastianruder/NLP-progress/blob/master/language_modeling.md) as of writing.
 [^wc]: Word clouds courtesy of [https://github.com/amueller/word_cloud](https://github.com/amueller/word_cloud)
 [^holes]: An [example](https://glamglare.com/music/2018/04/12/song-pick-juliana-daugherty-player/): "_starts on just guitar and vocals but slowly opens up into a more cinematic space.
 It is a story about the experience of watching someone close to you disappear down a rabbit hole_"
 [^not-a-paper]: Me from 4 weeks ago would have rolled my eyes and sighed at a "read this paper to get it" suggestion - but I swear the papers I'm suggesting this week are quite readable!
 All you need is a solid understanding of RNNs/LSTMs because they are the building blocks.
+[^update]: I forked the repo to update it [here](https://github.com/iconix/pytorch-text-vae)